jeremyomer/KidneyExchange.jl/README.md

 provided that the path to the Julia executable is correctly configured in your environment (see [here](https://julialang.org/downloads/platform/)).

 Interested users can then embed this execution into a shell script in order to test a number of instances and tabulate the results.
-For instance,
+For instance, on a Unix system

 ```
 for K in {3..4}